Telstar 1: Operations

+The satellite had a transponder (receiver and transmitter) with a 50 MHz bandwidth that could relay a single television channel or a FDM signal containing multiple telephone calls or datastreams.
+The two rings of microwave cavities visible around the satellite's middle were the uplink and downlink antennas for the data signal.
+The satellite received the 6.39 GHz microwave uplink signal from the transmitting ground station through the upper ring of smaller cavities, and transmitted the 4.17 GHz downlink signal back to the receiving ground station through the lower ring of larger cavities.
+Since the transmitter was very weak, with a radiated power of only 14 watts, and the antenna array was omnidirectional, very large aperture antennas were required at the ground stations to communicate with it.
+The satellite also had a helical antenna at one end to receive control commands.

 A 53-meter terrestrial antenna manufactured by AT&T Corporation, located in Andover, Maine, was used for the transmissions between the United States and Europe.
 Built in 1961, and used by Telstar 1, it was later used by Relay 1.
-Telstar 1 operated normally from launch until November 1962 when the radiation from the Starfish Prime detonation affected the command channel, which began to behave erratically.
+Telstar 1 operated normally from launch until November 1962 when the radiation from the Starfish Prime high altitude nuclear test detonation affected the command channel, which began to behave erratically.
 The satellite was continuously switched on to work around this problem.
-On November 23, 1962, the command channel stopped responding.
-On December 20, the satellite was successfully reactivated, and intermittent data were obtained until February 21, 1963, when the transmitter failed.
+On 23 November 1962, the command channel stopped responding.
+On 20 December, the satellite was successfully reactivated, and intermittent data were obtained until 21 February 1963, when the transmitter failed.
 The energy used by it was produced by 3,600 solar cells.
 The satellite relied on an active repeater and magnified signal strength by a factor of a hundred using a travelling wave tube amplifier (TWTA).
 Thirteen days after the launch, the first live broadcast of a television show between the United States and Europe took place.